Build your Visual C++ app

 Click the Copy Files task.
 Specify the following arguments:

 Click the Variables tab and modify these variables:

 Click the Triggers tab and enable the Continuous Integration trigger.
 This will ensure that the build process is automatically triggered every time you commit a change to your repository.

 Click the Options tab and then:

 Select Parallel if you have multiple build agents and want to build your configuration/platform pairings in parallel.

-Click Save and queue to kick off your first build.
-On the Queue build dialog box, click Queue.
+Click Save & queue to kick off your first build.
+On the Save build definition and queue dialog box, click Save & queue.

 A new build is started.
 You'll see a link to the new build on the top of the page.
 Click the link to watch the new build as it happens.